EinScott/Pile/README.md

 # Pile
-Pile is a small game framework made in [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA.
+Pile is a small game framework made in [Beef Language](https://github.com/beefytech/Beef), similar to frameworks like MonoGame/FNA and directly inspired by [Foster](https://github.com/NoelFB/Foster).
 This is still in active development, suggestions & contributions for changes and fixes are welcome.

 ## What it does